WojciechMatuszewski/programming-notes/web/css/css.md

 - The **`color-mix` will allow you to implement the "darken(X)" semantics for a given color**.

   - I used to have this `darken` function in my SCSS code back in the day.

+## The `tabular-nums`

+- Use the `font-variant-numeric: tabular-nums;` every where you do not want the content shifting when some number changes.
+I bet you encountered a situation where changing from `10` to `12` caused a slight layout shift.
+If you were using the `tabular-nums` that would not be the case.